 makes him well positioned to contribute in the main stream Java as well

 as future emerging heterogeneous environments.

-Werner Keil is Distinct Architect for a Financial Services company.
+Werner Keil is Distinct Architect for a provider of Embedded and Realtime solutions.

 |London Java Community, Ben Evans

 Ben Evans has been a professional developer and open source enthusiast